 Industrial Action and Collective Issues

 - Hartley & Ors v King Edward VI College ICR 774.
-Katharine successfully appeared, with Oliver Segal QC, instructed on behalf of NASUWT, in the Supreme Court test case concerning the correct deduction from pay for participation in strike action.
+Katharine successfully appeared, with Oliver Segal KC, instructed on behalf of NASUWT, in the Supreme Court test case concerning the correct deduction from pay for participation in strike action.

 - Foster Carers test case IRLR 860.
-Katharine is appearing with John Hendy QC, on behalf of the IWGB union who are intervening in this test case on the Article 11 rights of foster carers.
+Katharine is appearing with John Hendy KC, on behalf of the IWGB union who are intervening in this test case on the Article 11 rights of foster carers.

 - Post Office test case.
 Katharine is acting on behalf of 120 postmasters in this test case on worker status against the Post Office.